elasticdog/puppet-sandbox/README.md

 =====

-Make sure you have a compatible Vagrant base box (if you don't have one already, it will download a 64-bit CentOS 5.7 box for you), and then you should be good to clone this repo and go:
+Make sure you have a compatible Vagrant base box (if you don't have one already, it will download a 64-bit Ubuntu 12.04 box for you), and then you should be good to clone this repo and go:

     $ vagrant box list
-    centos57
+    precise64
     $ git clone git://github.com/elasticdog/puppet-sandbox.git
     $ cd puppet-sandbox/

+If you want a CentOS base box to work from, I highly recommend the boxes published by Jan Vansteenkiste: http://packages.vstone.eu/vagrant-boxes/

 Initial Startup
 ---------------